You are here: Start » Technical Issues » Working with Hilscher Devices

 Working with Hilscher Devices

-To work with a Hilscher device make sure that you have the recommended driver installed, newest SYCON.net, and firmware prepared.
+Make sure you have the recommended driver installed, newest SYCON.net, and firmware prepared.
 Profinet requirements are written down in Hilscher_Channel_Open_Profinet documentation.

-In the cifX Driver Setup Utility select the channel you want to configure (usually channel 0 - CH#0) and remove preexisting firmware by clicking "Clear".
+Select the channel you want to configure (usually channel 0 - CH#0)

-To add a new firmware file click "Add", navigate to the downloaded profinet slave firmware and click "Open".
+navigate to downloaded profinet slave firmware, click "Open".

-Finally, click "Apply" - the button should turn disabled.
+Now click "Apply", the button should turn disabled.

 Generating channel configuration files

 Channel configuration files are generated in SYCON.net software.
-Firstly, pick a proper slave device using a PCI card, here we use the Profinet Stand-Alone Slave, and drag it to the gray bus on the "Network View".
+Firstly pick proper slave device, here we use profinet stand alone slave, using a PCI card.
+Drag it to the gray bus on the left "Network View".

-To open card configuration, double click on its icon and select the "Configuration/Modules" category in the Navigation Area on the left side of the dialog.
-In the main window you can add individual modules.
-Remember that in Profinet, Slot configuration must match the configuration from your master device, otherwise the connection will not work.
+To open card configuration, double click it.
+Select "Configuration/Modules" on the left.
+Add wanted modules.
+Remember that in Profinet, Slot configuration must match the configuration from your master device else the connection won't work.
 For boolean indicators we recommend "1 Byte Output" or "1 Byte Input".

-You can see the final address table (addresses on the Hilscher device where input or output data will be available) in the "Configuration/Address table" category.
-If you plan to use IORead and IOWrite filters, for example Hilscher_Channel_IORead_SInt8, note the addresses.
-You can switch the display mode to decimal, as Aurora Vision Studio accepts decimal addressing, not hexadecimal.
-Aurora Vision Studio implementation of Profinet checks whether the address and data size match.
-In the sample configuration below, writing a byte to address 0x002 would not work, because that module address starts at 0x001 and spans 2 bytes.
-Moreover, Aurora Vision Studio prohibits writing with a SlotWrite filter to input areas, and reading with a SlotRead filter from output areas.
-Click "OK" when you have finished the proper configuration.
+You can see the final address table (addresses on the Hilscher device where input or output data will be available) in the "Configuration/Address table" tab.
+If you plan to use IORead and IOWrite filters (for example Hilscher_Channel_IORead_SInt8) note the addresses.
+You can switch display mode to decimal, as AVS accepts decimal addressing, not hexadecimal.
+AVS Profinet implementation checks whether address and data size match, so data can't be written in the middle, eliminating some bugs.
+In the example configuration below, writing a byte to address 0x002 would not work, because that module address starts at 0x001 and spans 2 bytes.
+AVS also prohibits writing with SlotWrite to input areas, and reading with SlotRead from output areas.
+Click OK when you are finished with proper configuration.

-The final step is to generate configuration files for Aurora Vision Studio.
-You can to this by right clicking on the device icon, then navigating to "Additional Functions->Export->DBM/nxd...", entering your configuration name and clicking "Save".
-You can now close SYCON.net for this example, remember to save your project before, so that it is easier to add new slots.
+The final step is to generate configuration files for AVS.
+Right click on the device, then navigate to "Additional Functions->Export->DBM/nxd...".
+Type in your configuration name, click "Save".
+You can now close SYCON.net for this example, remember to save your project before, so it's easier to add new slots.

 xxx_nwid.nxd) properties of that filter.

-These files are used when there is no connection between a card and a Profinet master.
+These files are used when there is no connection between card and profinet master.

-In that case Aurora Vision Studio updates the card configuration and starts the communication.
+AVS updates the card configuration, and starts the communication.

-Slot numbers match those in the "Configuration/Modules" category of card configuration in SYCON.net program.
+Slot numbers match those in "Configuration/Modules" tab of card configuration in SYCON.net program.